networknt/light-doc/content/tutorial/eventuate/todo-list/hybrid-docker.md

 ```

-Verify result with following command
+Verify result with following commands.

-Create a todo item on command service with the following command.
+Create a todo item from command service with the following command.

 ```
 curl -X POST \